Governor of Wisconsin: Veto power

-Other constitutional powers
+Other inherent powers

 The governor is the commander-in-chief of the state's militia.
 If it is deemed necessary, the governor may also convene extraordinary sessions of the state legislature; and may convene them anywhere in the state, if Madison, the state capital, is deemed unfit for the purpose due to invasion or contagious disease.

 The governor may pardon, commute, or grant reprieve of sentences, except in cases of treason or impeachment.
 The governor must notify the Wisconsin State Legislature of these each year, along with the reasons for them.
 In cases of treason, the governor may suspend the carrying out of the sentence until the next session of the legislature, who then vote to grant a pardon, commutation or reprieve, or to carry out the sentence.

 The governor must also "communicate to the legislature, at every session, the condition of the state, and recommend such matters to them for their consideration as he may deem expedient" (these annual communications are referred to as the "state of the state").